Discover the Last Best Place

 What to Do If the Road Isn’t Open Yet

 Drive what’s open.
 The road from West Glacier opens to Avalanche Creek as soon as snow melts off the lower section, usually by early-to-mid May.
 From the east side, St. Mary to Rising Sun typically opens in mid-April.
-You can get a ton of the experience just from these lower segments.

 Bike or hike the closed sections.
 This is the underrated gem of pre-season Glacier.
 Before the road opens to vehicles, hikers and cyclists are allowed on the cleared portions all the way up toward Logan Pass.
 I’ve biked from Avalanche to The Loop in early June with literally no one else on the road.
 It’s one of the best Montana experiences you can have.

 Lake McDonald in shoulder season is magic.
 No crowds, perfect reflections, the famous colored rocks visible in clear water.
-I’ve spent late-May days at Lake McDonald that were quieter than peak-season visits to many state parks.

-Personal Tips: What I Wish I’d Known
+What I Wish I’d Known

 A decade-plus of driving this road, distilled.

 Start before sunrise during peak season.
 I know this sounds extreme.
 Do it anyway.
-I’ve been on the road at 5 a.m. in late July and had stretches to myself, watched goats coming down to the road for minerals, and made it to Logan Pass before the first parking-lot shuffle.
+I’ve been on the road at 5 a.m. in late July with stretches to myself, watched goats coming down to the road for minerals, and made it to Logan Pass before the first parking-lot shuffle.

 The east side is more dramatic than the west side.
 Most people enter from West Glacier and turn around.
 If you can do the full road both directions, the east side from Logan Pass down to St. Mary is, in my opinion, the most jaw-dropping single stretch of road in the country.